2025 Solar Incentives Guide for Pontiac, IL - Tax Credits & Rebates

 Federal Solar Incentives

-When you think about solar incentives, you probably think of federal incentives first.
-The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a certain percentage of your solar system's cost.
+Federal solar incentives are likely to be the first thing that you think of when thinking about solar incentives.
+The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a percentage of your solar system's cost.

-Your local Pontiac solar panel installer can provide you with more information about the ITC and how it may apply to your situation.
+Your local Pontiac solar panel installation expert can give you more information about the ITC and how it might apply to your situation.

-Click here to learn more about the new Inflation Reduction Act.
-Your local Pontiac solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it applies to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local Pontiac solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives